susmithakondamudi/Bizcard_easyocr/README.md

- # Bizcard_easyocr: which extracts data from business cards using Optical Character Recognition (OCR) and allows users to interact with the extracted data.
+ # BizcardX: which extracts data from business cards using Optical Character Recognition (OCR) and allows users to interact with the extracted data.

 # Overview: